bateller/martinfitzpatrick.name/content/bioinformatics/metapath-gets-flexible-an-interactive-analysis-workflow-tool.md

 The result is an application with a workflow-like internal structure, that presents data analysis in a familiar view (similar in structure to [GraphPad Prism](graphpad-prism)).
 Tasks are broken down into distinct phases - import, processing, identification, analysis and visualisation - to mimic the normal phases of experimental data handling, although this order is not fixed.
 A workflow overview is provided for a conceptual view of what you've done, and processing details are available for all resulting images.

-In developing the software, the particular focus has been on metabolomics data, largely since that is the focus of my PhD - however support for integration of other datasets (or multiple metabolomics datasets) was a bonus.
+Development has particularly focused on metabolomics data, largely since that is the focus of my PhD - however support for integration of other datasets (or multiple metabolomics datasets) was a bonus.

 ![software/metapath/nh-demo-start.png](/static/images/software/metapath/nh-demo-start.png)